 Fairbanks Racing Lions, Inc. has secured all of the property necessary, 175 acres, to built the Lions Motorsports Complex.
 FRL has obtained all permits and are currently working to remove the utility easement running through the property.
-Once that easement is vacated, we would be ready to start construction.
+Once that easement is vacated, we would be ready to proceed with the next phase of construction.

 Of course building a motorsports park will cost millions of dollars and years to complete.
 It is no small task.
 Once construction begins, FRL will be charged a $1,000 a month for the Wetlands Permit issued by the Corp. of Engineers.
 The total cost of this permit is $100,000.
 This payment is in addition to our land payments and construction costs.